Abhay2012/mysql-async-wrapper/Readme.md

 This is a Wrapper class, which helps to get rid of callbacks of mysql package functions and provides a way to use them in async await (es7) syntax, Below Example uses express framework and import/export statements

-Just Import **BaseDatabase** class and create a custom class which extends BaseDatabase and pass pool in super (BaseDatabase class constructor)
+Import **BaseDatabase** class from **mysql-async-wrapper** and create a custom class which extends BaseDatabase and pass pool in super (BaseDatabase class constructor)

 database.js
 ```javascript